 Intellectual Property, Contracts and Publishing

-- Partner with Pew Research Center’s research and administrative staffs in drafting, reviewing, updating and negotiating a broad range of documents in connection with the Center’s partnerships and operations, including proposed research projects, contracts and agreements.
+- Partner with Pew Research Center’s research and administrative staffs in drafting, reviewing, updating and negotiating a broad range of documents in connection with the Center’s partnerships and operations, including proposed research projects, data licensing, contracts and agreements.

 - Draft terms of service and privacy policies, social media guidelines, and publishing and partnership agreements.

 - Advise the organization on publishing matters, including protection and use of copyrighted content, digital publishing and dissemination, and related intellectual property issues.

 - As needed, conduct pre-publication review of research reports, editorials, online publishing, press releases, presentations and other documents intended for public dissemination.

 - Partner with communications and other senior staff to correct factual inaccuracies regarding the work of the Center and help determine appropriate response to criticism.

 Governance and Compliance